Golden retriever puppy lying on soft white fabric in warm light

 My puppy seems much smaller/bigger than the projection.
 Should I worry?

-Maybe — see a vet.
+If the size gap is significant, see a vet.
 Common causes for unusually small puppies: parasites (very common), congenital portosystemic shunt, runt-of-litter syndrome.
 Common causes for unusually large puppies: over-feeding (most common), large-for-breed lineage.
 A vet can rule out the medical causes quickly with bloodwork and a physical.

 How fast should my puppy gain weight?